-Long term Solution: Too much antacid mitigates bad as well as the good bacteria that are needed for the stomach to do its job.
+Long term Solution: How to balance your stomach acid?
+Too much antacid mitigates bad as well as the good bacteria that are needed for the stomach to do its job.
 Over time, the body stops producing the good bacteria as well when too many anti-acid pills are taken.
-The correct way to balance the acids in your stomach is:
+The correct way how to restore pH balance in stomach is:

 1 Probiotics: Yogurt, pickles and even dark chocolate are a great source of probiotics.
 7 Not only do probiotics provide good bacteria, but it also helps in digesting the food that we eat.
 When good bacteria flourishes, the bad cant thrive.